 Hesiod: legendary Greek poet, author of the Theogony and Works and Days.

 In the mid-eighth century, a sailor settled at Ascra in Boeotia, where his son started to write a poem on farming, Works and days.
-The poet is usually called Hesiod, after another Boeotian poet, who had composed a primitive but systematic account of the history of the gods, full of dark forces, deities, and violence: the Theogony, which is influenced by Near Eastern myths about the rise and fall of the dynasties of gods.
+The poet is usually called Hesiod, after another Boeotian poet, who had composed a primitive but systematic account of the history of the gods, full of dark forces, deities, and violence.
+This Theogony had been modelled on Near Eastern myths about the rise and fall of the dynasties of gods.

-Several other texts were attributed to Hesiod, like the Catalogue of Women and Precepts of Chiron.
+Several other texts were later attributed to Hesiod, like the Catalogue of Women and Precepts of Chiron.